Constraints on the primordial curvature power spectrum at small scales between $3\times 10^{18}$ and $4.5\times 10^{21}~\rm Mpc^{-1}$: Summary

 \section{Summary}

-Constraints on the primordial curvature perturbation power spectrum on small scales are mainly from the studies of PBHs.
-Specially, in previous works, on small scales $10^{17}\lesssim k\lesssim 10^{23}~{\rm Mpc^{-1}}$, the limits on $\mathcal{P}_\mathcal{R}$ are from the abundance of lightest supersymmetric particles produced by PBHs radiation and the stable Planck-mass relics after its evaporation. \ The light PBHs with mass $M_{\rm pbh}\lesssim 10^{9}~\rm g$ are free from BBN (nuclear reactions) constraints due to the shorter lifetime ($\tau \lesssim 0.01~s$).
-Recently, it has been found that the evaporation of light PBHs with masses $10^{8}\lesssim M_{\rm pbh}\lesssim 10^{9}~\rm g$ can modify the expansion rate of the Universe and the baryon-to-photon ratio, leading to the changes in the primordial abundance of light nuclei.
-Therefore, the observed abundance of light nuclei can be used to get the limits on the initial mass fraction of PBHs.
+Constraints on the primordial curvature perturbation power spectrum at small scales are largely derived from studies of primordial black holes (PBHs).
+In particular, previous work on scales $10^{17}\lesssim k\lesssim 10^{23}~{\rm Mpc^{-1}}$ has set limits on $\mathcal{P}_\mathcal{R}$ based on the abundance of the lightest supersymmetric particles produced by PBH evaporation and of stable Planck‑mass relics that may remain after evaporation.

+Light PBHs with mass $M_{\rm PBH}\lesssim 10^{9}~\rm g$ were long thought to evade big bang nucleosynthesis (BBN) constraints because their evaporation timescale ($\tau \lesssim 0.01~s$)is much shorter than the onset of BBN.
+However, recent studies have shown that even such light PBHs, in the mass range $10^{8}\lesssim M_{\rm PBH}\lesssim 10^{9}~\rm g$, can alter the expansion rate of the Universe and the baryon‑to‑photon ratio, thereby modifying the predicted primordial abundances of light nuclei.
+Consequently, observed light‑element abundances can be used to place limits on the initial mass fraction of these PBHs.

-Due to the Hawking radiation, PBHs with mass $M_{\rm PBH}\lesssim 10^{15}\rm g$ have evaporated completely by now.
-Recently, the `memory burden' effect has been proposed, which is not considered in Hawking radiation and becomes crucial when a BH evaporate half its mass.
-The mass loss rate of a memory-burdened BH is slowed down, resulting in the existence of light PBHs by now.
-Therefore, light PBHs with mass $M_{\rm pbh}\lesssim 10^{15}~\rm g$ can still radiate high energy particles by now.
-Moreover, two memory-burdened PBHs could merge to form a new BH with a mass approximately equal to the sum of the two predecessors, and the new formed BH can emit high energy particles due to the Hawking radiation.
-The observed high energy particles, e.g., neutrinos and photons, can be used to derive the limits on the mass fraction of these light PBHs, which correspond to the small scales of primordial curvature perturbation.
+While standard Hawking evaporation predicts that PBHs with $M_{\rm PBH}\lesssim 10^{15}\rm g$ should have completely evaporated by now, recent theoretical developments suggest that a “memory burden” effect, which was neglected in the original Hawking picture, becomes important, e.g., once a black hole loses roughly half its mass.
+This effect substantially slows down the mass‑loss rate, allowing light PBHs to survive until today and continue emitting high‑energy particles.
+Furthermore, two such memory‑burdened PBHs may merge to form a new black hole of roughly the combined mass, which subsequently radiates via Hawking emission.
+Observations of high‑energy neutrinos and gamma‑rays can therefore be used to constrain the current abundance of these light PBHs, which in turn probes the primordial curvature perturbations on correspondingly small scales.